 - Customer Service Support

 The second (and perhaps most important) function of the Customer Support representative is to solve customer issues.
-This could be a question about a purchase, billing, account options, and complaints.
+This could be a question about a purchase, billing, account options, as well as complaints.

 So why all the confusion?